- Categories:

 Batch processing images from a directory or table¶

 For batch processing of multiple images, performing the same operation on each, store the image files in the same stage.
-Use DIRECTORY function to retrieve the file paths from the stage and apply the COMPLETE function to each row of the result.
+Apply the COMPLETE function to each row of the table.

 Note